jeisenstat93/jeisenstat93.github.io/_pages/about.md

 You can find the slides from a workshop I teach at NYU Libraries [here](https://docs.google.com/presentation/d/10DnfVDTC5akxhFfN2jKLwY5PU0oN2uGujnkbIVjhVNI/edit), designed for qualitative researchers.

+To navigate this space well, we also need to understand how tech companies themselves sell and teach their software.
+My early scholarship explored this dynamic through interviews with Customer Success Managers (see here).

 ### Engaged Urbanism

+- As an affiliate of the Urban Democracy Lab, I teach the Gallatin Fellowship in Urban Practice
+- You can find the syllabus for that course here, including some frameworks we have produced as a class
+- With Gianpaolo Baiocchi, I am collecting and archiving similar efforts to teach engaged social science praxis.
+Emails us at XX to learn more.

 ### Decoding Hate

+- Finally, something something Center for the Study of Antisemitism